bloominstituteoftechnology/Secret-Gists/README.md

 * Learn how to use an authenticated REST API
 * Learn how to do simple client-side encryption/decryption using existing libraries

+## Tasks

+Run the provided code (yarn start then navigate to localhost:3000/ in your browser)

+Review and implement the functionality stubbed out in this temporary test page.

+Stretch:  Imbed the functionality in a sleek react app with a nice UI.

 ## Getting started